 So, there you go, 35 indoor activities to keep your kids busy when you’re stuck at home!
 For more of such activities, you can take a look at my pinterest boards.

-Do you have other ideas?
+Do you have other ideas to keep the kids engaged and meaningfully occupied?
 Share with us in the comments!